2017 1

 Monday the 10th April 2017

-8 visits that day, and I was accompanied by my friend from Bordeaux, Alexandre Rychlewski (Traduction Aquitaine).
+Eight visits that day, and I was accompanied by my friend from Bordeaux, Alexandre Rychlewski (Traduction Aquitaine).
 Hard work par excellence!

 La Lagune

-2016 was rated by me 95-96p because of its stunning structure, elegance, length, balance and immensely seductive approach.
-This wine is 60% Merlot, 35% Merlot and 5% Petit Verdot.
+2016 was rated by me 95-96p because of its stunning structure, elegance, length, balance, and immensely seductive approach.
+This wine is 60% Merlot, 35% Merlot, and 5% Petit Verdot.

-Maylis told me in April 2017, that the final blend of 2015 was 70% C.S. + 20% Merlot and 10% Petit Verdot.
+Maylis told me in April 2017 that the final blend of 2015 was 70% C.S. + 20% Merlot and 10% Petit Verdot.
 She preferred 2015 to 2016 for the moment.
-I rated 2015 last year 94p for the normal blend and 94+p for the C.Sauvignon blend, but after tasting the final blend of it, I rated it the same as 2016, which means 95-96p!
+I rated 2015 94p for the usual blend and 94+p for the C.Sauvignon blend, but after tasting the final blend, I rated it the same as 2016, which means 95-96p!

 Both are truly wonderful wines, and I love them both!
-Don't forget 2014 either - this wine had a pretty nose of black cherries, remarkable acidity, strong structure and a long finish.
+Don't forget 2014 either - this wine had a pretty nose of black cherries, remarkable acidity, strong structure, and a long finish.
 A classic Bordeaux/La Lagune wine.
 Fail-free wine work.
 94p.

 2017 3